Women in Francoist Spain: 1930s

 Women of the Sección Femenina deliver food to needy women in Guipuscoa (1937).
 All the adults do the Roman salute.

 As a consequence of the Spanish Civil War, over a million Spaniards died, another million were forced into exile and an unknown number disappeared.
 Franco's regime would continue Civil War based reprisals until the end of World War II, with an estimated 200,000 people being executed by the regime or died in prison in that period for their alleged Republican links.
 Adolf Hitler provided support for Franco during the Spanish Civil War.

 In the first days of the Francoist period, it was a crime to be a mother, daughter, sister or wife of a "red", and this could be punished with long prison sentences or death.

 Women were subjected to economic reprisals by the regime.
 In Galicia, around 14,600 people were victims of such reprisals.
-Former Republican A Gudiña mayor Florinda Ortega Pérez was one such victim.
+Mother of a Republican A Gudiña mayor, Florinda Ortega Pérez was one such victim.
 The government confiscated her business and all her property, along with fining her 10,000 pesetas.
 This bankrupted her and forced her into exile.